Last updated: 27 August 2018

 From Wanaka, there’s a great day hike to 1000-foot waterfalls at Rob Roy Glacier and some easier walks around the lake.
 Find some time, too to watch a movie at tiny Cinema Paradiso, with its comfy sofas, craft beer, home-made ice cream and muffins.

 And, if you’ve put aside some cash for one splurge on this trip, we can highly recommend the light aircraft flight from Wanaka over the Southern Alps to Milford Sound.
 I know, you’ve already done the cruise so why do it all over again?
 Trust me, there isn’t a better way to experience it.
-For more on this, read our post The Day We Flew Into Milford Sound.

 The West Coast